ddebrup/ddebrup/README.md

 <br />

-I am a Machine Learning enthusiast 🚀 also having an interest in the domains of web development🕸️ and cloud services, currently pursuing my undergraduate studies🎓 from [IIIT Bhubaneswar](https://www.iiit-bh.ac.in/)🏛.
+I am a Machine Learning enthusiast 🚀 also having interests in the domains of web development🕸️ and cloud services, currently pursuing my undergraduate studies🎓 from [IIIT Bhubaneswar](https://www.iiit-bh.ac.in/)🏛.
 I love exploring in and around new technologies and try deriving ways to implement them in solving some real-world problems.🤓
 Beside's all this, 👨🏽‍💼 I enjoy eating food, traveling, and designing kinds of stuff around.
 <br />
 <br />